Steep Canyon Rangers

 Steep Canyon Rangers is an American bluegrass band based in Asheville and Brevard, North Carolina.

-Though formed in 2000, the band has become widely known since 2009 for collaborating with actor/banjoist Steve Martin.
+Originally formed in 2000, the band has become widely known since 2009 for collaborating with actor/banjoist Steve Martin.
+SCR performed as a quintet for nearly a decade before intermittent touring began as a sextet with Steve Martin; the band still performs in both configurations.

+Steep Canyon Rangers have recorded nine solo albums plus two collaborative albums with Steve Martin.
+In 2012, their collaboration with Steve Martin, Rare Bird Alert (2012), was nominated for a Grammy Award for Best Bluegrass Album.

 In 2013, the Steep Canyon Rangers' solo album Nobody Knows You won the Grammy Award for Best Bluegrass Album.
-The previous year, their 2012 collaboration with Steve Martin, Rare Bird Alert, was nominated for the same award.
-Steep Canyon Rangers have recorded 9 solo albums plus two collaborative albums with Steve Martin.
-SCR performed as a quintet for nearly a decade before intermittent touring began as a sextet with Steve Martin; the band still performs in both configurations.

 In May 2013, Steve Martin and SCR began performing with Edie Brickell after she and Martin co-wrote and recorded Love Has Come for You.